Iceland

 Hallgrimskirkja Church

 This futuristic building in the centre of the city can be seen even from a far distance.
 The Hallgrimskirkja church reflects the basalt columns in the southern part of the country.
 The tower is around 73 m high and offers an amazing view over the whole city.
 The church got its name from Hallgrímur Pétursson, a clergyman living in the 17th centrury.
-A statue of Leif Eriksson, who discovered the American continent far before (around 500 years) Christopher Kolumbus, is positioned on the plaza.
+A statue of Leif Erikson stands in the plaza, honoring the explorer who is believed to have reached the American continent roughly 500 years before Christopher Columbus.

 Harpa